Veterans’ Employment Program

 6. Department of Employment

-- Creation of an information page for veterans on the Government’s jobactive website.
+- An information page for veterans on the Government’s jobactive website has been created.

-- Creation of an optional ‘defence force experience desirable’ flag for vacancies listed on the jobactive website that will enable job seekers to search for vacancies for which former ADF members would be well suited and then to apply directly to the employer.
+- An optional ‘defence force experience desirable’ flag has been created for vacancies listed on the jobactive website to enable former ADF members to search for vacancies for which they would be well suited and apply directly to the employer.

 - Development of a stronger partnership with the Department of Defence to further enhance the Career Transition Assistance Scheme for separating ADF members, including employment planning advice and labour market information.